MueFab/genie/doc/gabac.md

 ## Data block

-gabac::DataBlock is the central data structure of the gabac interface.
-A DataBlock manages a chunk of memory (currently utilizing a std::vector internally) while being aware of the word size of the data inside.
+util::DataBlock is the central data structure of the gabac interface.
+A util::DataBlock manages a chunk of memory (currently utilizing a std::vector internally) while being aware of the word size of the data inside.
 The advantage over a traditional std::vector is, that you can adapt the word size dynamically in runtime without having to waste memory.
 A std::vector<uint64\_t> can only contain 64 bit values, a std::vector<uint32\_t> only 32 bit values.
 Notice that these are also different types, so a function having std::vector<uint64\_t> as parameters can not be called with std::vector<uint32\_t>.
-A DataBlock avoids all these problems by encapsulating the memory and retrieving a symbol of the right word size on the fly when accessing it.
-The DataBlock main constructor takes a size in elements and the requested word size, the remaining interface is very similar to std::vector.
+A util::DataBlock avoids all these problems by encapsulating the memory and retrieving a symbol of the right word size on the fly when accessing it.
+The util::DataBlock main constructor takes a size in elements and the requested word size, the remaining interface is very similar to std::vector.
 There are also constructors available to create a data block directly from a vector or string.

 ```
 DataBlock b(100, 4);  // 100 Values with 4 bytes per value